-ARTICLE: 13 Transfer to the Capital Expense Stabilization Fund Sponsor: Town Manager

-To see if the Town will vote to raise and appropriate, transfer from available funds, or otherwise provide a sum or sums of money for the purpose of increasing the Capital Expense Stabilization Fund, to be used, upon further appropriation, for any lawful purpose.

-Required Recommendation: Select Board will make a recommendation at Town Meeting.
-Appropriation Committee recommends No Action.

-Motion (Appropriation Committee): We move that the Town take no action on this article.

-ARTICLE: 14 Transfer to the School Special Education Reserve Sponsor: Town Manager Fund

-To see if the Town will vote to raise and appropriate, transfer from available funds, or otherwise provide a sum or sums of money for the purpose of increasing the School Special Education Reserve Fund, to be used, without further appropriation, for unanticipated or unbudgeted costs of special education and recovery high school programs, out-of-district tuition, or transportation.

-Required Recommendation:Select Board will make a recommendation at Town Meeting.Meeting.Appropriation Committee recommends Approval.
+ARTICLE: 13 Transfer to the Capital Expense Stabilization Fund Sponsor: Town Manager To see if the Town will vote to raise and appropriate, transfer from available funds, or otherwise provide a sum or sums of money for the purpose of increasing the Capital Expense Stabilization Fund, to be used, upon further appropriation, for any lawful purpose.
+Pass any vote or take any act relative thereto.
+Required Recommendation: Select Board recommends .
+Appropriation Committee recommends .
+Motion (Appropriation Committee): Vote Needed: Simple Majority.
+ARTICLE: 14 Transfer to the School Special Education Reserve Sponsor: Town Manager Fund To see if the Town will vote to raise and appropriate, transfer from available funds, or otherwise provide a sum or sums of money for the purpose of increasing the School Special Education Reserve Fund, to be used, without further appropriation, for unanticipated or unbudgeted costs of special education and recovery high school programs, out-of-district tuition, or transportation.
+Pass any vote or take any act relative thereto.
+Required Recommendation: Select Board recommends Appropriation Committee recommends .
 Motion (Appropriation Committee): We move that the Town vote to appropriate the sum of \$1,094,024 (ONE MILLION NINETY-FOUR THOUSAND TWENTY-FOUR DOLLARS) for the purpose of increasing the School Special Education Reserve Fund, said sums to be used, upon further appropriation, for any lawful purpose.

-ARTICLE: 15Opioid Funds AppropriationSponsor: Town Manager
+Vote Needed: Simple Majority.
+ARTICLE: 15 Opioid Funds Appropriation Sponsor: Town Manager

-To see if the Town will vote to appropriate from certified free cash, \$45,190.32 (FORTY-FIVE THOUSAND, ONE HUNDRED NINETY DOLLARS AND THIRTY-TWO CENTS), or a greater or lesser sum, in opioid settlement funds received prior to Fiscal Year 2024 into a special revenue fund for this purpose.
+To see if the Town will vote to appropriate from certified free cash, \$45,190.32 (FORTY-FIVE THOUSAND, ONE HUNDRED NINETY DOLLARS AND THIRTY-TWO CENTS) in opioid settlement funds received prior to Fiscal Year 2024 into a special revenue fund for this purpose.